Sustainability Reporting

 The UN Guiding Principles on Business and Human Rights (UNGPs) recognise that business activities in conflict-affected and high-risk areas increase the risks of enterprises fuelling conflict and being complicit in gross human rights abuses committed by other actors.
 The Guiding Principle 7 highlights the importance of supporting business respect for human rights in conflict-affected areas.… Continue Reading Conflict-affected areas

-Read MoreHuman rights defenders & whistle-blowers
+Read MoreHuman rights defenders & Civic space

 Read MoreChildren’s rights